New designers make a splash at Moschino and Tod's during Milan Fashion Week - ExBulletin

 New designers make a splash at Moschino and Tod's during Milan Fashion Week

+In a game of musical chairs, Matteo Tamburini presented his first collection for Tod's on Friday, just hours before his predecessor, Walter Chiapponi, made his debut as creative director of Blumarine.

+Adrian Appiolaza presented his first collection for Moschino on Thursday evening in a bittersweet moment, just a month and a half after being appointed.
+His appointment follows the sudden death of David Renne, just ten days after the start of his mandate.

-Here are highlights from designers' Milan Fashion Week debuts, primarily previews of womenswear for Fall/Winter 2024-25.
+Here are highlights from the designers' debuts at Milan Fashion Week, comprised primarily of womenswear previews for Fall/Winter 2024-25.

 Having only six weeks to put together a collection, Argentina's Appiolaza was very decisive, creating a collection that he said didn't seem too thought out.